nrwl/nx/docs/shared/monorepo-tags.md

 }
 ```

 Another common example is ensuring that util libraries stay framework-free by banning imports from these frameworks.
+You can use wildcard `*` to match multiple projects e.g. `react*` would match `react`, but also `react-dom`, `react-native` etc. You can also have multiple wildcards e.g. `*react*` would match any package with word `react` in it's name.
 A workspace using React would have a configuration like this.

 ```jsonc
 {